 “No one; she was alone.”

 Darcy looked at his friend incredulously.
-“She was out walking with no one accompanying her?”
+“No one was accompanying her?”

 “Now, I can see what you are about, Darcy, but I found her adventurous spirit quite endearing.”

-Darcy shook his head at what his friend was telling him, and so far he was not impressed.
+“Imprudent, if you ask me.”
+Darcy shook his head, as he was not impressed with this young lady.
 “Those are not the manners of a well-bred and refined lady, Bingley.
 You need to take care in a neighbourhood such as this.”

 “Wait until you meet her.
 I have never met anyone so delightful.”